 Make today the day you rethink and recreate your blog.

 The most stimulating game on earth is influencing others and so shaping the world you want.
 This is the gift all (good) blog publishers get... but you get it if and only if you focus on providing people with blog posts of interest, significance, and value.
 Nothing less can or should be set before the most important people in your business life: your blog readers.

 From now on, focus each day on what you want to share with them; what you know that can change and improve their lives... and how you will present it to them for maximum impact and long-lasting effect.
 They must see you for what you are: their great and valued friend and counselor, operating through and touching their lives in your blog.

 When you are producing a blog of value and influence, your entire outlook on life shifts; no problem is too big, too oppressive, over powering: problems are merely challenges which you can help your readers surmount and conquer, one step at a time.

 You see, publishing, all publishing, is about the business of improving lives.
 That is what publishers do; that is what you as a publisher must do... with your ever-improving and life-transforming blog the vehicle to hand.
 Do this and the golden benefits of blogging, not least the systematic and continuing improvement of lives, will all be yours.

 About the Author

 Harvard-educated Dr. Jeffrey Lant is CEO of Worldprofit, Inc., providing a wide range of online services for small and-home based businesses.
 Dr. Lant is also the author of 18 best-selling business books.
-Republished with author's permission by Robert or Nicole King.
+Republished with author's permission by Nicole King.